 Melinda A Mueller

 Dr. Mueller (B.A.
 Susquehanna University, M.A., Ph.D.
-Rochester) teaches courses in American politics, public policy, and qualitative research methods.
-She serves as the department's Honors Coordinator and as a co-advisor to the Political Science Association.
+Rochester) serves as the department's Graduate Coordinator.
 She received the 2008 Faculty Laureate for undergraduate general education teaching, the 2009 Teaching Excellence Award in the College of Sciences, and several Achievement and Contribution Awards.

-Professor Mueller teaches the graduate seminar on Congress.
-At the undergraduate level, she teaches Introduction to American Government, the Presidency, Interest Groups & Lobbying, Environmental Politics & Policy, Introduction to Political Science Research, and the Political Science capstone.
+Professor Mueller teaches two graduate seminars--the proseminar on American Politics and the seminar on Congress and the Presidency.
+At the undergraduate level, she teaches Women and Politics, the Presidency, Interest Groups and Lobbying, Environmental Politics and Policy, Introduction to Political Science Research, and the Political Science capstone.
 She regularly directs undergraduate and graduate independent studies and theses in the area of congressional politics, public policy, interest groups, and women and politics.

 For more information, please visit the Speakers Bureau Webpage.